wingbackapp/kind/doc/a-kind-introduction.md

 This was obviously a dangerously loose typing, and made us miss a lot of the Rust safety.

-And even if we could have managed this with conventions in our Rust codebase, our API would have still been unclear and exemples unhelpful.
+And even if we could have managed this with conventions in our Rust codebase, our API would have still been unclear and examples unhelpful.

 We wanted to

-* use typed identifiers in Rust, with no overload over Uuid (be "zero cost")
+* use typed identifiers in Rust, with no overhead over Uuid (be "zero cost")
-* still use uuid in postgresql without having to convert
+* still use uuid in postgresql without having to convert between types
-* have the type be obvious and human readable in JSON and any export
+* have the type be obvious and human-readable in JSON and any export
 * not have to add code for that, never explicitly stringify, parse, check types, etc.
 * no boilerplate to declare types and identifiers
 * be able to safely deal with both identified objects and new ones of the same type
 * have our ids implement `Copy`, `Debug`, `Display`, `FromStr`, `Serialize`, `Deserialize`, `Eq`, `Hash`, etc.

-We made a library to solve this problem and we're now making it public: **[kind](https://github.com/wingbackapp/kind/)**.
+We made a library to solve this problem, and we're now making it public: **[kind](https://github.com/wingbackapp/kind/)**.

 ## What it looks like